syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 * Syncfusion.OfficeChartToImageConverter.WPF
 * Syncfusion.SfChart.WPF

-For converting a word socument to PDF in Xamarin, UWP and ASP.NET Core platform, the following assemblies are required.
+For converting a word document to PDF in Xamarin, UWP and ASP.NET Core platform, the following assemblies are required.

 * Syncfusion.DocIO.Portable
 * Syncfusion.OfficeChart.Portable